 There’s also a mounting body of research to back it up.
 According to a recent study led by Forbes and Salesforce, 70% of businesses find a better employee experience leads directly to a better customer experience.
 The study also found that companies in the top percentile for both EX and CX were growing twice as fast as those in the bottom percentile.

-Clearly there’s a lot to gain from organisations that get it right.
-Here are a few key considerations for any business looking maximise the relationship between their employee experience and customer experience.
+Clearly there’s a lot to gain from organizations that get it right.
+Here are a few key considerations for any business looking maximize the relationship between their employee experience and customer experience.

 When staff are engaged and invested in their work, they’re more likely to go above and beyond the letter of their job descriptions to ensure customers enjoy positive interactions when purchasing their product or using their service.
 When employees feel ignored, unappreciated or stressed, that bleeds into their customer interactions – and then nobody leaves happy.

 Engaged employees tend to be more enthusiastic, more attentive to customer needs and more pleasant to interact with, all of which are defining characteristics of every great customer service experience.

 So, how do you create an engaging experience for employees?
 Rather than novelty ideas like office ping pong and casual Fridays, employers should focus on what really matters.
 Key factors like opportunities for career or skill development, reward and recognition, work-life balance, workplace relationships and access to quality tools and resources all make a huge difference when it comes to inspiring stronger engagement.

 It’s common sense, really.
 If employees don’t feel their experience at work is valued by their employer, why should they put in the extra effort needed to provide a fantastic CX?

 Great organizations take time to define a set of shared values that underpin their identity as a business – and, crucially, that employees can buy into.
 When staff feel aligned with a core vision, they naturally start acting out the type of behaviors that contribute to an exceptional customer experience.